DrUzair/MachineLearning/Regression/lr_galton.md

 Adjusted R-squared: (adjusted for different number of predictors) more predictor may increase R-square but Adjustment will penalize adding useless independent variables

+### F-statistics
-F-statistics: The larger the more unlikely that coefficients have no effect.
+The larger the more unlikely that coefficients have no effect.
 Compared to random guess, how better is regression model compared to others